shobrook/redshift/README.md

 - "How many items in `array` are strings?"
 - "Which condition made the loop break?"

 An agent will navigate the call stack, inspect variables, and look at your code to figure out an answer.
-Think of it like Claude Code but for debugging.
+Think of it as Claude Code but for debugging.

 ![Demo](./demo.gif)